ROCK3879/publishly_frontend/README.md

 - Responsiveness: The app adapts to various screen sizes for mobile, tablet, and desktop.
 - Immediate Feedback: React's state management provides instant updates without page reloads.

+## Design Mockups
+Include links or images of design mockups or wireframes that represent the application's layout and functionality.
+This visual representation helps convey the design intent and user flow.

+## Responsive Design
+The application is built to be responsive, employing CSS Flexbox and Grid layouts to adapt to various screen sizes, ensuring a seamless experience on mobile, tablet, and desktop devices.

 # Benefits of React

 ## Performance